aust21/face-recognition/readme.md

 ## Usage
 1. Prepare a live video feed (default cam).
 2. Sit in good lighting.
-2. Position a face in view of the camera.
+3. Position a face in view of the camera.
+4. To quit the application press the escape key

 ## Acknowledgments
 - [OpenCV](https://opencv.org/)